MileHacker Logo

 Always pack layers.
 Wyoming weather is highly unpredictable, with significant temperature swings throughout the day, especially in mountain areas.

-Consider bringing reusable items like water bottles and shopping bags to minimize waste and support sustainability efforts in the state.
+Consider bringing reusable items like water bottles and shopping bags to create less trash and support sustainability efforts in the state.